 when usage is in question, the director will forward the request through approval channels, which may include the dean of Students; and

-all student organizations using the logo will follow the same usage guidelines stated in this policy, including addition of the system statement.
+all student organizations using a logo will follow the same usage guidelines stated in this policy, including addition of the System statement.

 Registered student organizations that do not follow the logo guidelines may have their right to use the logo revoked.